 To provide the necessary data for both training and evaluation, we need to examine actual catalog queries and their search results.
-The sample queries are drawn from the transaction logs of INNOPAC, the local OPAC system at the anonymized University1.
-These logs consist of approximately 290,000 unique queries issued to the simple keyword search interface during a period of about fifteen months.
+The sample queries are drawn from the transaction logs of INNOPAC, the local OPAC system at the National University of Singapore.
+These logs consist of approximately 290,000 unique queries issued to the simple keyword access search point during a period of about fifteen months.
 We took sample queries from the logs for annotation and analysis.
 The queries were carefully chosen to represent diverse types of queries that were encountered in the logs.
 We detail this procedure in Section 4.1.

 Given queries, we need to know whether they are known item queries or not.
-The optimal way to make this judgment is to ask the user who issued the original query, as was done in previous library studies [17].
+The optimal way to make this judgment is to ask the user who issued the original query, as was done in previous library studies [19][18].
 However, our transaction logs do not collect the identity of the original library user, as most catalog queries come from anonymous access via public access terminals or the internet.
 As such, we had to simulate this judgment using a separate set of human subjects.
 A total of 9 participants (including the authors, all of whom were university students or staff) took part in annotating the set of queries and their search results.
 The participants were directed to judge queries and catalog search results.
 Instructions that defined the tasks and gave example answers were given to the subjects before they were allowed to annotate.
-Online help with the evaluation was available at all times during the annotation process. annotation process for a query consisted of three tasks: 1. query judgment (using only the query), 2. query judgment (using the query and the search results) and 3. search results judgment.
-Each of the 320 queries was annotated by at least one subject.
+Online help with the evaluation was available at all times during the annotation process.